morse-simulator/morse/doc/morse/user/advanced_tutorials/flying_cat_and_mouse.rst

 Note: *The following consideration is deprecated but you may find it useful.*

-As we use sockets for the introduced actuators and sensors, you can connect these ports using the ``telnet`` program on another terminal and you will seee the datastream of object visibility coming from the cameras and of poses from the pose sensors.
+As we use sockets for the introduced actuators and sensors, you can connect these ports using the ``telnet`` program on another terminal and you will see the datastream of object visibility coming from the cameras and of poses from the pose sensors.
 The socket port numbers are usually 60000+ (e.g. 60001 or 60002...)::